Zuruuh/react-calendar/CONTRIBUTING.md

 ## Linting & Formatting

 This project uses [Biome.js](https://biomejs.dev) both for formatting and linting.
-Use it with the scripts `bun lint` and `bun format`
+Use it with the scripts `bun lint:biome` and `bun format`